tiffgerst/cosmwasm-book/src/actor-model/actors-in-blockchain.md

 Having an address is very important because it is a requirement for being able to call anything.
-When we send a message to a contract it always knows the address which sends this message so it can identify it - not to mention that this sender is an address that would play a gas cost.
+When we send a message to a contract it always knows the address which sends this message so it can identify it - not to mention that this sender is an address that would pay a gas cost.

 ## Querying the contract